Miguna Miguna

-Miguna Miguna is an Advocate of the High Court of Kenya.
+Miguna Miguna (born 1962) is a Kenyan lawyer and advocate of the High Court of Kenya.
 He practices law as an attorney, a barrister and solicitor in Toronto, Canada.
-Miguna served as a senior adviser to former Kenyan Prime Minister Raila Odinga from 2009 to 2011.
+Miguna served as a senior adviser to former Kenyan Prime Minister Raila Amollo Odinga from 2009 to 2011.

 Early life and career

 Miguna was born in Magina, Kenya.
 He attended Apondos Primary School in Magina Village-Nyando before proceeding to the prestigious Njiiri School in Murang'a for his high school and then the University of Nairobi, where he became a student leader in 1986 and 1987.
 He was detained by the Moi regime and expelled from the university in 1987 for championing multi-party democracy in Kenya.
 Upon his release, he fled to the neighbouring Tanzania on foot where he was granted asylum by the UNHCR, staying there briefly before being granted asylum in the Kingdom of Swaziland.
 Subsequently, he was granted permanent political asylum in Canada in 1988, where he continued to pursue his higher education.
 He obtained a Bachelor of Arts in political science and philosophy from the University of Toronto in 1990 and thereafter studied law at Osgoode Hall Law School of York University in Toronto, obtaining a Juris Doctor degree in 1993.
 He was admitted to the Ontario Bar in 1995.
 He obtained a Masters of Laws (LLM) from the Osgoode Hall Law School of York University in 2001.

 Miguna served as the Coordinator for the Committee for Democracy in Kenya (CDK) from 1988 to 1994.

 He articled at the civil rights law firm of Charles Roach (Roach, Schwartz and Associates) in Toronto setting up his law practice where he stayed until 2007 when he returned to Kenya.
 He was admitted to the Kenyan Bar in 2008.